Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Why Do Dogs Guard Their Bones?

-Bones are high-value items for many dogs which means that from a dog's perspective, bones are extremely prized and precious.
+Bones are high-value items for many dogs, which means that from a dog's perspective, bones are extremely prized and precious.
 Unlike kibble that can be gulped down in a handful of minutes, bones are long-lasting for the most part, and dogs want to chomp on them undisturbed.
-This may create some conflicts and defensive mechanisms to kick in.
+This may create some conflicts when defensive mechanisms kick in.

 What Are the Signs of Resource Guarding?